 Summary: This program provides funding for local jurisdictions to develop local bus transit services such as community-based circulators and shuttles that complement regional bus and rail services and meet needs in areas not adequately served by regional transit.
 On June 24, 2013, the Board approved the first round of funding for \$9.8 million to fund six projects.
 Funding was approved to implement vanpool services from local employment centers to transportation hubs, special event and seasonal services that operate during heavy traffic periods, and local community circulators that carry passengers between various shopping, medical, and transportation-related centers.

 On June 13, 2016 the Board approved the second round of Project V funding in the amount of \$26.7 million for 17 transit projects and \$323,780 for seven planning studies.
 On June 25, 2018 the Board awarded \$5.2 million to fund five Community-Based Transit Circulators Projects.
-Additionally, the Board awarded \$1.6 million for a sixth project in the City of San Clemente, contingent on submittal of ridership and usage documentation meeting OCTA's minimum performance requirements, prior to August 2018.
-To date, OCTA has not received complete documentation.
-Therefore, this funding is not authorized.
+Additionally, the Board authorized a contingent award of \$1.6 million for a sixth project in the City of San Clemente, contingent on submittal of ridership and usage documentation.
+Ultimately, the City's 2018 contingent award was cancelled as part of the September 2018 Semi-Annual Review process.
+Instead, the Board authorized the use of the 2016 awarded funds to extend the demonstration project out to FY 22-23.